-Primarily, NAMA provides capital expenditure for the planning, design and construction of new residential and commercial projects, subject to commercial viability.
+Currently, NAMA primarily provides capital expenditure for the planning, design and construction of new residential projects, subject to commercial viability.
 NAMA also funds infrastructure works, as necessary, to facilitate these developments.
+NAMA expects to approve additional funding for residential projects, on a commercial basis, over the period to end-2021.

-Additionally, NAMA invests in existing assets in order to improve their income producing potential and ultimately to make them more attractive to potential purchasers.
-Such investment includes funding advanced for essential remediation, such as fire safety works.
+NAMA has also invested in existing properties in order to improve their income producing potential and ultimately to make them more attractive to potential purchasers.
+This investment includes funding advanced for essential remediation such as fire safety works.